-What is brexpiprazole, and how does it work (mechanism of action)?
+What is brexpiprazole, and what is it used for?

-Brexpiprazole is an oral atypical antipsychotic used to treat schizophrenia.
+Brexpiprazole is an oral atypical antipsychotic used to treat schizophrenia, major depressive disorder, and agitation associated with dementia due to Alzheimer's disease.
 Other atypical antipsychotic drugs include olanzapine (Zyprexa), quetiapine (Seroquel), ziprasidone (Geodon), and aripiprazole (Abilify).

 Atypical antipsychotics differ from typical antipsychotics because they cause a lesser degree of movement (extrapyramidal) side effects and constipation.

 The exact mechanism of action of brexpiprazole is not known, but, like other anti-psychotics, it is believed that brexpiprazole affects the way the brain works by interfering with communication among the brain's nerves.

 Nerves communicate with each other by making and releasing chemicals called neurotransmitters.
 The neurotransmitters travel to other nearby nerves where they attach to receptors on the nerves.
 The attachment of the neurotransmitters either stimulates or inhibits the function of the nearby nerves.
 Brexpiprazole blocks several of the receptors on nerves including dopamine type 2, serotonin type 2, and alpha 2 adrenergic receptors.
 It is believed that many psychotic illnesses are caused by abnormal communication among nerves in the brain and that by altering communication through neurotransmitters, brexpiprazole can alter the psychotic state.

 Increased Mortality in Elderly Patients with Dementia-Related Psychosis; and Suicidal Thoughts and Behaviors